blazerzero/duo-help/Data-Overview-Movie.md

 For these scenarios, imagine you are the data scientist in charge of ensuring the correctness of this data so that it can be utilized in a new movie data querying interface for the masses.

-Your job is to make sure that the data the public interacts with is as error-free as possible, so you want to flag down as many errors as you can so the data collectors can go back and review their notes.
+Your job is to make sure that the data the public interacts with is as error-free as possible, so you want to flag down any errors you find so the data collectors can go back and review their notes.

 ---